emmahewson/mp1_batala_bangor/README.md

 * For the band to get booked for more / better events (Primary Goal)
 * To have a more professional appearance
 * To attract new members
-* To share information about our band, our music and the global Batala community
+* To share information about the band, music and the global Batala community

 #### **User Goals**

 The website will be for different types of users with different motivations and goals [further details below](#user-stories):
 * An event organiser looking to book the band
 * Someone interested in joining the band
-* Fans of the band interested in learning more about them
+* Fans of the band

 ### Research